 In this post, Tim Wiggins, local endurance cyclist, takes a look at a few essentials that he recommends packing for any bike ride on the Island.

-(3) GPS Device and Routes – Just like you use a SAT NAV in your car when you visit new places, a bike GPS unit is a commonplace partner for a cyclist exploring new routes and destinations.
-You can download GPX files of Tim’s route recommendations from previous Wightlink posts, and then upload them to your GPS device to follow
+Just like you use a sat nav in your car when you visit new places, a bike GPS unit is a commonplace partner for a cyclist exploring new routes and destinations.
+You can download GPX files of routes you’d like to try and then upload them to your GPS device to follow.

-(5) Smartphone – Your smartphone will not only allow you to document and share your Isle of Wight cycling experience (remember to tag Wightlink on social media!); it is also an important safety device.
+Your smartphone will not only allow you to document and share your Isle of Wight cycling experience (remember to tag Wightlink on social media!), it is also an important safety device.
 Keep it in a waterproof bag in your cycling jersey pocket, and don’t forget to capture that amazing view when you stop for a breather.

-Five essential items for a bike ride around the Isle of Wight – hopefully with these accessories, one of Tim’s great route ideas, and a special Isle of Wight café stop, you can have an amazing ride on the Island.
+So that’s five essential items for a bike ride around the Isle of Wight – hopefully with these accessories, one of the many excellent cycle routes, and a special Isle of Wight café stop, you can have an amazing ride on the Island.

-Pushbikes and e-bikes travel free of charge with Wightlink when you purchase a food passenger ticket.
+Pushbikes and e-bikes travel free of charge with Wightlink when you purchase a foot passenger ticket.